bojithakash/AI-STUDY-LAMP-/README.md

 How to Use

-Activate: Say the wake word, "Okay Gemini".
+Activate: Say the wake word, "hey ted".
 The status text will change to "ASK YOUR QUESTION".

 Ask: You have a few seconds to ask your question (e.g., "What is this object I'm holding?").